 Serving Temperature for White Wine and Rosé

-Sweet wines like Moscato, Gewürztraminer, and White Zinfandel can be made from red or white grapes and are higher in residual sugar.
-Fun, sugary sweet, and often budget-friendly, a lot of people get their start in the world of wine with these styles.
+Sweet wines like Moscato, Gewürztraminer and White Zinfandel can be made from red or white grapes and are higher in residual sugar.
+Fun, sugary sweet and often budget-friendly, these styles help a lot of people get their start in the world of wine.
 Gluggable and usually lower in alcohol, they’re easy to drink and served refrigerator cold.

 Fortified wines like Port (sweet, red wine from Portugal) are different in that they have added spirits like Brandy, making them very high in alcohol and more age-worthy.
 Most Port is served cool, but not cold (~65° F).